wbrowar/workbench/README.md

 - When starting a project, run the helper task, `gulp`, to see what commands are available.
 - When editing the `package.json` file, run `gulp vars` for a description of each variable.
 - `gulp first` only needs to be run once at the beginning of the project to move the default npm files out of the `node_modules` folder.
 In order to keep files up-to-date, and to make working with git easier, edit the `package.json` file to include all other libraries and re-run `gulp first` to update front-end libraries.
+- `gulp font` also only needs to be run, but you can run it anytime you'd like when you need to add fonts to your project.
+See Using Fonts in CSS, below for configuration options.
 - To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `gulp run` task.
 This will give you a good idea of any errors you might run into right off the bat.
 Even better, run `gulp release` for a more thorough check.

 ### During Development
 - Every time you begin to write code, run `gulp watch` first.
 This will watch the `_source` folder and update theme files as you save them.
-- If you're running `gulp watch`, you can update your browser by using the [Live Reload browser extension](http://livereload.com/extensions/).
 - At any given time, run `gulp run` to reprocess basic theme assets (JS, CSS, and images).
 This is not as good as running `gulp release` but it will clean out old JS, CSS, and image files and replace them with up-to-date versions.

 ### Staging and Testing